 - Unlawful harassment may occur without economic injury to, or discharge of, the victim.

-Employees should report harassment to management at an early stage to prevent its escalation, and employees are encouraged to inform the harasser directly that the conduct is unwelcome and must stop.
+Employees should report harassment to management early to prevent its escalation.
+Employees are encouraged to inform the harasser directly that the conduct is unwelcome and must stop.
 Employees can report harassment by completing this form and submitting it to the Stewardship office.